 BEFORE

-[download from our web site - http://www.ws5.com/love and
+[download from our web site - http://www.ws5.com/ and

 http://www.lifenotes.org]

-When you read any comments that we make in these notes, please keep in mind that they are only valid to the extent that we do not stray from the path described in our book.
+When you read any comments that we make in these notes, please keep in mind that they are only valid to the extent that we do not stray from the path described in our notes and book.
 We believe that you must search your heart, mind, and soul to know and understand if our notes and comments are valid, or not.
 After you have completed your search, and know and understand love, you must decide for yourself whether or not our answers to difficult questions are based on love, or not.
 We believe they are, but perhaps they are not.

 I have almost absolute faith that you can and should choose to "love the Lord your God with all your heart, with all your soul, with all your mind, with all your strength" and "love your neighbor as yourself".
 God commands you to do nothing more, nothing less.
 The answer to all questions, no matter how difficult, is to choose to love as God commands.
 "Love the Lord your God with all your heart, with all your soul, with all your mind, with all your strength" and "love your neighbor as yourself".